-In case of successful access to the requested resource, an HTTP 200 status code is returned, along with requested data.
+In case of successful access to the requested resource, an HTTP 200 status code is returned, along with the requested data.

-Should an error occur (e.g. caused by malformed request, invalid token, frequency call restrictions or user access privilege limitations), the following error codes are returned:
+Should an error occur (e.g. caused by malformed request, invalid token, frequency call restrictions, or user access privilege limitations), the following error codes are returned:

 - HTTP 400 (Bad request): malformed request or missing parameters.
-In case of invalid or malformed authorization token (either refresh token or access token), a proper description message is also returned.
+In case of an invalid or malformed authorization token (either refresh token or access token), a proper description message is also returned.

 - HTTP 401 (Unauthorized): expired or revoked token.